RingBDStack/FinEvent/README.md

 # FinEvent
-Code for "Fine-grained, Incremental and Cross-lingual Event Detection From Social Messages"
+Code for "Reinforced, Incremental and Cross-lingual Event Detection From Social Messages"